Reducing stabilizer circuits without the symplectic group: Subgroup structures underlying stabilizer circuits

 \section{Subgroup structures underlying stabilizer circuits}

 We start by describing the group $\czg$ which is the group generated by the $Z_{ij}$ gates.
 The set of parts of $\{\{i,j\}\mid 0 \leq i<j\leq n-1\}$ is denoted by $\BG$.
 As noticed in Section \ref{background}, the matrices $Z_{ij}$ are involutions and commute with each other since they are diagonal matrices.
 So $\czg$ is isomorphic to the abelian 2-group $(\BG,\oplus)$, where $\oplus$ denotes the symmetric difference between two parts of a set (\textit{i.e.} their union minus their intersection).
 As a consequence, the order of $\czg$ si $2^{\frac{n(n-1)}{2}}$.
-For any $B$ in $\BG$, we denote by $Z_B$ the unitary operator in $\czg$ associated to $B$.
-So, when $n=4$, one has for instance $Z_{\{\{0,2\},\{0,3\},\{1,2\}\}}=Z_{02}Z_{03}Z_{12}$.
+For any $B$ in $\BG$, we denote by $Z_B$ the unitary operator in $\czg$ associated to $B$, \textit{i.e.} $Z_B=\prod_{\{i,j\}\in B}Z_{ij}$.
 With this notation, Identity \eqref{zij} can be generalized as

 To any $B$ in $\BG$ we associate a $n\times n$ $\F$-matrix whose entry $(i,j)$ is 1 if $\{i,j\}$ is in $B$.
-This matrix is symmetric with null entries on the diagonal and, for convenience, we also denote it by $B$.
-For example $\{\{i,j\}\}$ also denotes the matrix whose entries are 0 but entries $(i,j)$ and $(j,i)$ that are 1, and $\{\}$ also denotes the null matrix.
+This matrix is symmetric with only zeros on the diagonal and, for convenience, we also denote it by $B$.
+For example $\{\{i,j\}\}$ also denotes the matrix whose entries are all 0 but entries $(i,j)$ and $(j,i)$ that are 1.
 Depending on the context, it will be clear if we consider the set or the matrix.
 Let $q_B$ be the quadratic form defined on $\F^n$ by

 where $B_{ij}$ is the entry $(i,j)$ of the matrix $B$.
 Then Identity \eqref{zB} can be rewritten as

 Note that $B$ can be viewed as the matrix of the alternating (and symmetric) bilinear form associated to the quadratic form $q_B$.